dannylee1020/openpo/docs/completions.md

 Completion is the building block of synthetic data generation.
 It allows you to easily generate outputs from any LLM of your choice.

 ## Using API
-Easiest way to generate outputs from LLMs is via API. `chat.generate` method provides OpenAI compatible interface to make request to various endpoints to gather outputs.
+Easiest way to generate outputs from LLMs is via API.
+OpenPO provides OpenAI compatible interface to make request to various endpoints to gather outputs.

 OpenPO supports various model parameters.
 You can pass them in as a dictionary to `params`